CruxChild/CruxChild/README.md

 - 👋 Hi, I’m @CruxChild
-- 👀 I’m interested in blockChain and IoT.
+- 👀 I’m interested in IA and IoT.
-- 🌱 I’m currently learning frontEnd dev, Js, HTML5/CSS3
+- 🌱 I’m currently learning frontEnd dev, Js, and studying Computer Science higher course.
 - 💞️ I’m looking to collaborate, in initial coding process frontEnd
-- 📫 How to reach me, send me an email with subject: giovanethrb@gmail.com
+- 📫 How to reach me, send me an email with subject: giovanethrb@gmail.com or text me on telegram +5511989459403

 <!---
 CruxChild/CruxChild is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.